msgpo/HWAB/README.md

 Harden Windows AND Browser (short: HWAB) is designed to explain and keep an eyes on the security aspect.

-Since a lot of people asking me how to secure/harden Windows and Browser to lower the security risk and attack factor I created this little repo to answer the most questions and show examples in easy step by step examples.
+Since a lot of people asking me how to secure/harden Windows and Browser to lower the security risk and attacking factor I decided to created this little repo which answers the most questions and shows examples.

 This is currently under construction, so nothing much to show here.
 But I will upload and maintain this project regularly as I have time.